dojoe/ghidra-scripts/README.md

 4. OPTIONAL: If step 3 doesn't work, you can select the control table by hand to help the script along.

 See the initial comment block in the script for details.

+# `keil-decompress.py` - Decompress a Keil compressed memory block

+If `keil-ram-init.py` doesn't work for some reason you may have to figure out the memory initialization yourself.
+To help you with that here's a script that will take care of the decompression step by simply marking the compressed data and running the script.
+The decompressed data will be placed into the clipboard.

+See the initial comment block in the script for detailed instructions.